Direct Line 44 (0)1865 864195

 She was on the DTI working group on Data Protection.
 She advises the H.M.
 Treasury sponsored Lambert Working Group on University and Industry Collaborations and is the author of the Model Research Agreements and other documents that can be found on www.innovation.gov.uk/lambertagreements.
 She also acts as an expert for the EuropeanCommission and is rapporteur of the working group on the proposed European Intellectual Property Charter.

 She presents numerous seminars and workshops on negotiating and drafting contracts, ICT, IP and e-business-related topics, joint ventures and collaborations, and data protection and freedom of information.

 She is a director of Finance South East, a not-for-profit organisation that provides funding and mentoring and investment readiness services to businesses in the area; she sits on the Membership and Professional Standards Committee of the Institute of Knowledge Transfer and is a trustee of two charities.

 Paul Northwood has over 20 years' experience of advising on intellectual property and technology issues in both the private and public sectors.
 His experience as a litigator adds real value when he is advising on commercial contracts and the licensing of intellectual property.
-Paul was a partner at Manches' Oxford office and before that he was with MacFarlanes in London.
+Paul was a partner at the Oxford office of a Thames Valley law firm and before that he was with MacFarlanes in London.
 His expertise includes advising on patent licensing, the ownership, protection and exploitation of intellectual property and on IT systems supply.
 He also advises on brand protection, including trade marks and on the internet and e-commerce.

 Paul has extensive experience of alternative dispute resolution and has been involved in large scale international arbitrations.